ARMSTRONG, FIRESTONE, HOLLYWOOD, N. OAKLAND, OAKWOOD, ROSE HILL, AND SHILOH CEMETERIES

-Ornaments, chairs, settees, vases, glass vases, artificial flowers, toys, watering cans or any other article that may be considered objectionable by the Cemetery Administrator are prohibited and the City reserves the right to remove same without notice to lot holder.
+Ornaments, chairs, settees, vases, glass vases, artificial flowers, rocks, toys, watering cans or any other article that may be considered objectionable by the Cemetery Administrator are prohibited and the City reserves the right to remove same without notice to lot holder.
 Metallic flower vases will be permitted under certain conditions in sections not especially restricted.
 Permanent receptacles for cut flowers must be of metal or bronze and sunk below the surface of the ground and of such character as not to interfere with the mowers, nor appear unsightly when not filled.
 Other types of receptacles will be removed by the City.
 Objects of wood, glass, clay, tin or other similar material will not be permitted.

 Exceptions to the above paragraph: From November to February, when it is not necessary to mow grass, artificial wreaths, etc. will be permitted.
 There will be two general cleanings of all flowers from City Cemeteries during the month of February and July.
 No holes may be dug in the ground as this mars the looks of the lot and is damaging to the mowers.